-Stitch is an inclusive community, one where everyone should always feel respected, safe and supported.
+Stitch has been created to be an inclusive community, one where everyone has the right to feel respected, safe, and supported at all times.
 To make sure that happens, every Stitch member has a role to play.

 This page outlines the expectations that we hold for Stitch members.
 We take these guidelines very seriously and require that our members do too.
 Please make sure you understand them thoroughly.

 You may be familiar with the policies published on other websites, which usually are just a set of definitions of prohibited online content.
 While such definitions are obviously necessary, we believe they don’t usually go far enough.
 The Stitch Community Guidelines go beyond just prohibiting online content, and are designed to ensure a positive and enriching experience for all members at all times.

 The guidelines, therefore, apply to all behavior in the Stitch community, including:

 The way you interact with other members, both online and in-person

 Comments you post on Stitch community forums, groups, and activities

 That might sound a little daunting, but it really just boils down to upholding one simple value that governs everything we do in the community: RESPECT.
 In other words, we expect all Stitch members to:

 Treat each other with respect at all times